Leiliu1/leiliu1.github.io/_pages/about.md

   - /about.html
 ---

-I am a Post-doctoral research fellow in the project __[Computational Aspects of Cyclic Optimization](https://www.philol.uni-leipzig.de/en/institute-of-linguistics/research/ru-cyclic-optimization/computational-aspects-of-cyclic-optimization)__ (PI: [Prof. Ph.
-D. Gregory Kobele](https://home.uni-leipzig.de/gkobele/)).

-I work on Syntax, Computational Linguistics and Chinese dialects.
-My interests lie in the freedom of word orders.
-Finished projects on word order include Mandarin SOV derivation and Minimalist parsing of word order alternating phenomena in English and Mandarin Chinese.
+I am an Assistant Professor of Linguistics in the [Department of English](https://www.csi.cuny.edu/academics-and-research/departments-programs/english) at the College of Staten Island (CSI) CUNY.
+Before this, I conducted [postdoctoral research](https://www.philol.uni-leipzig.de/en/institute-of-linguistics/research/ru-cyclic-optimization/computational-aspects-of-cyclic-optimization) at Leipzig University in Germany.
+I received my Ph.D. in Linguistics from [Stony Brook University](https://linguistics.stonybrook.edu/).
+My research centers on syntactic theory and computational psycholinguistics, focusing on human sentence processing through computational parsing models.

 **News**